 Most lenders favor a back-end DTI below 36%.
-If your DTI is higher than the preferable rate for personal loan payment, you may not qualify for a mortgage loan as much as you need or want.
+If your DTI is higher than the preferable rate for personal loan payment, you may not qualify for as much of a mortgage loan as you need or want.

-It’s best to continue making your payments on time if you’re still paying off a personal loan but plans to apply for a mortgage.
+It’s best to continue making your payments on time if you’re still paying off a personal loan but plan to apply for a mortgage.

 Settling the debt beforehand boosts your chances of getting the loan amount you’re looking for.
 Do it, especially if you’re almost done with your repayment term and can afford to pay off the remainder.
 If you can’t, focus on keeping a positive payment history.

 Further, find other ways to enhance your likelihood of getting approved for a mortgage loan with terms that are favorable in your end.

 Having a personal loan doesn’t necessarily make or break your odds of getting approved for a mortgage.
 But if you’re worried, there are many ways you can do to improve your chances.

 First and foremost, get your credit ready for a mortgage through checking your credit scores and reports.
 Check if there’s anything you need to fix, settle, or address before application.
 If there are issues, wait until your credit improves as it can save you thousands over the life of a mortgage loan.

 Next, steer clear on getting new credit before your mortgage application.
 Increasing your DTI even further is the last thing you want to happen.
 Consider paying down some credit cards and loans to potentially decrease your DTI.